epfl-ada/ada-2020-project-milestone-p3-p3_wild-at-python/README.md

 # 5  Methods

+***Building the network:*** We plan on deploying the RNN (with LSTM layers) with the Keras library to answer the questions previously asked.
+The architectures of both RNNs are going to be specically tuned for each problem.

-The objective is to make a specially tuned architecture of RNNs for this problem.
+***Feature detection:*** The objective is to make a specially tuned architecture of RNNs for this problem.
 We will start rst with an architecture to observe the eect of adding time and then add another one that mixes the time factor with the automatically deduced linguistic cues.
 We will in fact use RNNs with LSTM layers to take advantage of their memory power for better predictions.

+***Data analysis:*** We are interested in detecting new features in the messages and see the eect of time in the prediction.
+By analysing the results of our models we will see if there are others cues to detect betrayal that the authors didn't detect and use.

 ![](P3\_Milestone.002.png)

-We plan on deploying the RNN (with LSTM layers) with the Keras library to answer the questions previously asked.
-The architectures of both RNNs are going to be specically tuned for each problem.

 # 6  Proposed timeline
+1. First week
 - First we preprocess the data
 - Design the rst RNN and build it.
 - Run the RNN to observe the eects of adding time.
+2. Second week
 - Perform statistical analysis on the results and add some comparison plots between our results and the paper's results.
 - First part of data story
 - Design the second RNN and build it.
 - Run the RNN to observe the eects of self learned linguistic cues.
+3. Third week
 - Perform statistical analysis on the results and add some comparison plots between our results and the paper's results and the our previous results.
 - Second part of data story
 - Write the report